Azure-Samples/Azure-MachineLearning-CustomModuleDefinition-App/README.txt

 	runApp(appDir)

+Or you can avoid downloading the app files to your local machine by starting the app directly from GitHub with:

+	runGitHub("Azure/Azure-MachineLearning-CustomModuleDefinition-App")

 If you are running on Windows, you must make sure you have zip capabilities enabled.
 The easiest way to ensure this is to install RTools from